 License/Certifications: Possess a valid Florida Driver's License* and State of Florida Certificate of Compliance for Firefighter Minimum Standards at time of application.
-Possess a Florida EMT or Paramedic certification prior to any conditional offer made.
+Possess a Florida EMT certification prior to any conditional offer made.

 If you do not currently possess the required certifications, please refer to the following links for training center locations.